 A new breed of AI

-What we ultimately employed was a mix of flavors of what I might refer to as “Traditional AI,” which we use in conjunction with one another.
-Our approach involves Neural Networks and Deep Learning, and includes game theory, video game technology, semantic engines, real-time investigation, and other subtle components.
-We also employ Self-Learning AI—a brand of Machine Learning—which basically says that as more and more data comes in, the system teaches itself the best way to identify, understand, and respond to a problem.
+The approach we ultimately employed includes a combination of game theory, video game technology, semantic engines, real-time investigation, and other subtle components.
+We also employ Self-Learning AI — which basically says that as more and more data comes in, the system teaches itself the best way to identify, understand, and respond to a problem.

 As we innovated our AI, we spent nearly three years honing and fine-tuning the service.
 We refined our models so that they can diagnose issues themselves, versus requiring humans to do it.
 And we had the critical advantage of working with a huge amount of new, real-world data we generated through companies and partners we worked closely with, and that enabled us to train the system at a deep level.

 So, even though ours is a new offering, it is remarkably well educated.
 That’s something you can’t fake or purchase; it simply takes a lot of time.
 Now, we can understand exactly what exists in a customer’s myriad environments, and we have the best mathematical approaches for things like determining significant anomalies and generating remediation playbooks.